DexterLagan/dexter-quickscripts/README.md

-# Quickscript Extra
+# Dexter's Quickscripts

 Some scripts for [Quickscript](https://github.com/Metaxal/quickscript).

 ## 1. Installation

 In DrRacket, in `File|Package manager|Source`, enter
-`quickscript-extra`.
+`dexter-quickscripts`.

-Or, on the command line, type: `raco pkg install quickscript-extra`.
+Or, on the command line, type: `raco pkg install dexter-quickscripts`.

 If DrRacket is already running, click on `Scripts|Manage scripts|Compile scripts and reload menu`.